daffodils520/SLECS-demo/README.md

 Description
 -----------
-This repository provides a submission-stage version of MS2NMF, including a minimal reproducible demo for the NMF step and a static web-based interface for method illustration.
+This repository provides a submission-stage version of SLECS (Skeleton-Level Chemical Space), including a minimal reproducible demo of the NMF decomposition step, a pre-generated fragment-intensity matrix for direct testing, and a static web-based interface for conceptual illustration of the framework.
+The complete preprocessing workflow and full datasets are described in the manuscript and will be released upon publication.

 ## Directory Structure